Give A Normal User Rights To Control A Service With subinacl

 Normally starting and stopping a service in Windows requires administrator privileges, but you can assign a normal user the right to control an individual service.
-You can do this with the subinacl.exe utility included in the Windows Resource Kit.
-You can also download it here.
+You can do this with the subinacl.exe utility attached to this article.

 To give the user "Jane" the right to start and stop the TestService service, log on as administrator and run the following command: